Should I form an LLC for a blog? As a blogger, you are probably wondering whether you need an LLC for your blogging business.

 What is an LLC and How Does it Work?

-A Limited Liability Company, or LLC, combines some features of traditional corporations and partnerships together.
+A Limited Liability Company, or LLC in the United States, combines some features of traditional corporations and partnerships together.

 The owner, or owners, of an LLC are known as members of the LLC.